General InformationDownload PDF Report

 Program match on contributions:None

 State tax deduction or credit for contributions:A Virginia individual income tax deduction of up to $2,000 per account on contributions, with unlimited carryovers to the extent of the contributions.
+Contributions are fully deductible in the year of contribution for taxpayers at least 70 years of age.

 State tax recapture provisions:None